 - Be familiar with state regulations on medical certifications for deaths without medical attendance or involving external causes that may require the physician to report the case to the county coroner,

 - Complete all relevant portions on the death certificate,

-- Deliver the signed or electronically authenticated death certificate to the funeral director promptly so that the funeral director can file it with the State,
+- Deliver the signed or electronically authenticated death certificate to the funeral director promptly so the funeral director can file it with the state,

-- Assist the State registrar by answering inquiries promptly.
+- Help the state registrar by answering inquiries promptly.

 In all cases, the attending physician is responsible for certifying the cause of death.
 In most cases, he or she will both pronounce death and certify the cause of death.
 Only in the instances when the attending physician is unavailable to certify the cause of death at the time of death, will a different physician certify the facts and cause of death.